The-LukeZ/discord-vote-handler/README.md

 - Cloudflare Worker built with Hono

   - Fetch handler by Hono
-  - Queue handler native to Cloudflare Workers
-    This is used to process role assignments and removals asynchronously.
+  - Queue handler native to Cloudflare Workers: This is used to process role assignments and removals asynchronously.

-  - Cron Scheduler native to Cloudflare Workers
-    This is used to run periodic tasks like cleaning up old votes and invalid guilds.
+  - Cron Scheduler native to Cloudflare Workers: This is used to run periodic tasks like cleaning up old votes and invalid guilds.

 - Webhook endpoint for top.gg vote notifications
 - Cloudflare Queues for processing role assignments and removals